schmidsi/melon-reporting/docs/02-appendices/E-minutes/README.md

 * Substyles
 --> List of strategies / styles to pick from

-John provides us with the most recent strategies and styles from the hedge fund .
+John provides us with the most recent strategies and styles from the hedge fund.
 We might have to invent new strategy/style standards for crypto.

 Discussion about whitelist: we now assume that it is fixed.